To Do Today: Cool Off at Walden Pond

 Hike, swim, and boat at the site made famous by Henry David Thoreau

-Monday to Friday, 5 am to 7:30 pm; weekends, 7 am to 7:30 pm.
-Boats are welcome on the water starting at 5 am on Saturdays and Sundays.
+Daily, 5 am to 7:30 pm.
 The park is closed to everyone, pedestrians included, when the parking lot is full.
-You can call 978-369-3254 to find out if capacity has been reached or to reserve a spot on a guided tour.
+Visit DCR Park Alerts to find out if capacity has been reached.

 Parking is $8 for Massachusetts vehicles, $30 for out-of-state residents.
 Massachusetts residents can buy a $60 season-long parking pass, good for all state parks, here.